sdiehl/wiwinwlh/tutorial.md

 }
 ```

-The convetions for these single letters is described by the following datatype
+The conventions for these single letters is described by the following datatype
 in `Main.hs` of `genapply`:

 ```haskell